 You're ready to invest in your long-term game:

 11SIX24 gives beginners exactly what they need: a high-quality paddle at an affordable price.
 With the widebody Pegasus Jelly Bean, they nailed it big time.
-This is by far one of the best pickleball paddles under $100 ever released.
+This is by far one of the best pickleball paddles under $100 ever made.

 When you use our 10% discount code, you can get the Jelly Bean for just $90.
 That's a value you can't beat in today's market.
-It's the best pickleball paddle for beginners but it's also a top intermediate paddle that you can keep using as you rise up the ranks.
+It's the best pickleball paddle for beginners, but it's also one of the best intermediate paddles.
+This paddle will keep you going as you rise up the ranks.

 Another standout feature is the extra-long handle for hitting two-handed backhands.
 I also like how easily I can drop low balls into the kitchen with spin and accuracy.

-You want a more affordable advanced paddle:
+You want a great-value foam paddle:

 Pass if: